Signed in as:

 Eno River Unitarian Universalist Gallery in Durham

 Page Walker Arts in Cary

-Other interests: I also create websites for artists.
-I have a Masters in Media/Visual Design.
+I also create websites for artists.
 You can see that talent at: https://website-design-at-the-crest-of-the-hill.com/

 Collaboration with Ed Ralston

-Trudy collaborates with her partner, Ed Ralston, and together they develop tools and refine processes needed to execute their crafts.
+For framing and other unique applications, I collaborate with my partner, Ed Ralston, and together we develop tools and refine processes needed to execute our crafts.
 Ed applies his skills as a craftsman to combining different media, including glass, wood, and copper.
-Ed creates and assembles bases and armatures for glass, as well as brackets for wall hangings as well as frames for my tapestry and marbled art like nothing anyone has even seen.
-Ed has been active in woodworking for 20 years, creating custom cabinetry and applications for fine home building.
+Ed creates brackets for wall hangings as well as unique frames for my tapestry and marbled art.
+He also assembles bases and armatures for other media.
+Ed has been active in woodworking for 20 years, creating custom cabinetry and applications for fine homebuilding.